DamianLuginbuehl/yt-playlist-downloader/README.md

 python download.py
 ```
 \
-You havt to additional packages as they are not included.
+You have to install additional packages as they are not included.
 Use the following command to install them:
 ```
 pip install -r requirements.txt
 ```